 Fermented Cod Liver Oil

 Fermented Cod Liver Oil (FCLO) is rich in vitamins A and D, as well as Omega-3 fatty acids.
 The fermentation process by which this oil is extracted from the cod livers does not damage the nutrients, making the health benefits of this super-supplement a long list, indeed.
 Some of those include the ability to clarify skin conditions, balance mood and hormones, and remedy auto-immune disorders.
 You can buy fermented cod liver oil from here and then read up more about the remarkable benefits in this great article.

-Just a few drops of oregano oil in a cup of juice, water, or tea each day can make a huge positive impact on your health.
+Just a single drop of oregano oil in a cup of juice, water, or tea each day can make a huge positive impact on your health.
 Not only does Oregano oil have anti-biotic, anti-viral, and anti-fungal properties when taken internally, it can also used topically to fight cold sores, nail fungus, and dandruff among other things.
 Oregano oil may also be steam-inhaled as an alternative to ingestion (though some may not like the smell as much as peppermint or eucalyptus.)

 Recommended Reading: Oil of Oregano: 10 Incredible Uses For This Potent Oil